yorickpeterse/ruby-lint/README.md

 ## Design

-Rlint's design is broken up into 5 different parts:
+RubyLint's design is broken up into 5 different parts:

 * A parser that turns a block of Ruby code into an AST.
-* A class that iterates over this AST and executes callback methods (aptly named `Rlint::Iterator`).
+* A class that iterates over this AST and executes callback methods (aptly named `RubyLint::Iterator`).
 * A set of callback classes that are used by an iterator.
 These callback classes perform the actual data analysis.
 * A report for storing error messages, warnings and informal messages.